rizac/stream2segment/README.md

   Write your own code (following few simple instructions), run it with the `s2s process` command, and Stream2segment takes care of executing your code on all selected segments, displaying progress bars, estimated available time and handling errors.
-  Few templates (command `s2s init`) provide the user with editable examples for two typical scenarios: create tabular file outputs (e.g., csv, hdf5), or store on the local file system the processed waveform segments
+  Few templates (command `s2s init`) provide the user with editable examples for two typical scenarios: create tabular file outputs (e.g., CSV, HDF), or store on the local file system the processed waveform segments
 * In the processing module or any kind of custom code (e.g. Jupyter notebook), each segment is exposed to the user's code as a simple Python object with a list of easily accessible attributes denoting data, metadata and related objects (segment's station, channel, event, and so on), which also makes the selection of suitable segments to process incredibly unique, powerful and easy to use.
-The selection can be performed on all segments attributes, it exploits under the hood the efficiency of the Object-relational mapping library to issue SQL `select` commands, but it does not require any specific database knowledge thanks to a simplified and custom syntax documented in any generated template and in the Usage section.
+The selection can be performed on all segments attributes, it exploits under the hood the efficiency of the Object-relational mapping library to issue SQL `select` commands, but it does not require any specific database knowledge thanks to a simplified and custom syntax documented in any generated template and in the  [Usage](#usage) section.
 * A visualization tool to show downloded and optionally customized processed segments in a web browser Graphical User Interface (GUI) by means of Python web framework and Javascript libraries.
 As for the processing module, write your own code (following few simple instructions) run it with the `s2s show` command, and Stream2segment takes care of showing the plots implemented therein.
 The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply label special segments for easy selection